CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

-We consider recovery for nut–bolt mating (See Fig.~\ref{fig:nut_setup}).
-During mating, the robot can easily drop the nut as the nut mating involves forceful contacts and high uncertainty, especially if tactile sensors are not available.

-As in the screwdriver task, successful recovery requires the robot to catch the nut with a specific grasp.
-In this case, we define $\mathbf{\hat{q}}$ and $\mathbf{{x}}$ such that all fingertips make contact with the side of the nut while avoiding its top and bottom.
-Contacts on the top or bottom will block the nut's central hole, making it impossible to mate with the bolt.
-We use the same method above to extract task-relevant contacts, which corresponds to all fingertips in contact with the nut for this task.
-Any other robot-nut contacts are then undesired contacts.
+We consider recovery for the hole-on-peg (inverted peg-in-hole) task (See Fig.~\ref{fig:peg_on_hole_setup}).
+During mating, the robot can easily drop the socket as it might involve forceful contacts and high uncertainty, especially if tactile sensors are not available.
+In hole-on-peg recovery tasks, successful recovery requires the robot to catch the socket with a specific grasp: all fingertips should make contact with the side of the socket while avoiding its top and bottom.
+Contacts on the top or bottom will block the socket's central hole, making it impossible to mate with the peg. \looseness=-1

-Additionally, there are cases where the robot appears to stabilize the nut by using the external support from the bolt.
-For instance, the robot might push the nut towards the bolt while the grasp itself is not stable without the support from the bolt.
-We penalize such behaviors in the contact reward: $r_{contact} := r_{robot\_nut} - r_{nut\_bolt}$, where $r_{robot\_nut}$ returns the number of desired contacts and $r_{nut\_bolt}$ is the indicator function for nut-bolt contact.
+Additionally, there are cases where the robot appears to stabilize the socket by using the external support from the peg.
+For instance, the robot might push the socket towards the peg while the grasp itself is not stable without the support from the socket.
+We penalize such behaviors in the contact reward: $r_{contact} := r_{robot\_socket} - r_{socket\_peg}$, where $r_{robot\_socket}$ returns the number of desired contacts and $r_{socket\_peg}$ is the indicator function for socket-peg contact.

-The nut is modeled as a hexagonal prism with a cylindrical hole, and the bolt is modeled as a cylinder.
-OOD nuts have about half the thickness of the ID nuts, making them harder to catch and requiring more precise finger control.
+The socket is modeled as a hexagonal prism with a cylindrical hole, and the peg is modeled as a cylinder.
+OOD sockets have about half the thickness of the ID sockets, requiring more precise finger control to catch.

-A recovery is considered successful if the nut is not dropped, and the nut does not contact the bolt, as the robot must stably grasp the nut without the bolt's support.
+A recovery is considered successful if the socket is not dropped, and the socket does not contact the peg, as the robot must stably grasp the socket without the peg's support.

-To evaluate grasp quality for the primary nut-mating task, we design a simplified experiment, since nut-mating with a dexterous hand remains a challenging open research problem.
-Specifically, we use a bolt with a smaller radius and consider the task successful if the nut can be placed such that the bolt passes through its center hole.
-This simplification primarily tests whether the robot’s fingers obstruct the nut’s center hole, a necessary condition for successful nut-mating.
+To evaluate grasp quality for the primary hole-on-peg task, we design a simplified experiment.
+Specifically, we use a peg with a bit smaller radius to allow more clearance, and consider the task successful if the peg passes through the socket's center hole.
+This simplification primarily tests whether the robot’s fingers obstruct the socket’s center hole, a necessary condition for successful hole-on-peg execution.
 During the experiment, we assume the finger configurations remain fixed and use motion planning to move the arm.
+The same motion planning algorithm is also used to generate demonstrations for training the IRA function.